-- 6.3.1.
-You are allowed up to four attempts to complete a module. - 6.3.2.
-Normally for all modules (with the exception of the 40 credit project module) the four attempts will include: - a first take. - a resubmission of the first take, - a module retake, - a resubmission of the retake. - 6.3.3.
-When you first register on a module, you register for the first take and subsequent resubmission, if required. - 6.3.4.
-For a resubmission you would be required to resubmit failed assessments, identified by the Board of Examiners, within a specified window. - 6.3.5.
-If you need to retake a module you will be required to re-register to join the next delivery of the module. - 6.3.6.
-For 40 credit project modules the four attempts will consist of a first attempt followed by either a resubmission or a retake for the remaining three attempts, see section 6.6. - 6.3.7.
-If there are restrictions on the number of attempts allowed or eligibility requirements for resubmission, resit or retake on a particular programme or module this will be detailed in the programme specification or module descriptor. - 6.3.8.
-If you fail an elective module after your second attempt (resubmission), you may choose to switch modules.
-However, you will only be allowed two attempts at the new module you choose (a first take and, if required, a resubmission) because your previous attempts will count towards your maximum number of attempts.
+- 7.3.1 You are allowed up to four attempts to complete a module.

+- 7.3.2 Normally for all modules (with the exception of the 40 credit project module) the four attempts will include:

+- a first take,

+- a resubmission of the first take,

+- a module retake,

+- a resubmission of the retake.

+- 7.3.3 When you first register on a module, you register for the first take and subsequent resubmission, if required. - 7.3.4 For a resubmission you would be required to resubmit failed assessments, identified by the Board of Examiners, within a specified window. - 7.3.5 If you need to retake a module you will be required to re-register to join the next delivery of the module. - 7.3.6 For 40 credit project modules the four attempts will consist of a first attempt followed by either a resubmission or a retake for the remaining three attempts (see section 7.4.19) - 7.3.7 If there are restrictions on the number of attempts allowed or eligibility requirements for resubmission, resit or retake on a particular programme or module this will be detailed in the programme specification or module descriptor. - 7.3.8 If you fail an elective module after your second attempt (resubmission), you may choose to switch modules.
+However, you will only be allowed two attempts at the new module you choose (a first take and, if required, a resubmission) because your previous attempts will count towards your maximum number of attempts. - 7.3.9 If you have approved mitigating circumstances for your final attempt at a module and are unsuccessful, the Board of Examiners may allow two further attempts (a retake and, if required, a resubmission of the retake). - 7.3.10 If you have used up all your allowed attempts at a module, you will not normally be allowed to continue with your programme except if you are allowed to continue to study towards an exit award. - 7.3.11 The Progression and Award Board will decide if you are allowed to continue to study towards the exit award.
+If you are not allowed to continue studying but you already registered and paid fees for modules in the next study session, these fees will be refunded. - 7.3.12 If you have used up all your allowed attempts at a module, you may still qualify for an intermediate exit award.
+This is an award that requires fewer credits than the final award of your programme.
+If there are intermediate exit awards available on your programme these will be outlined in your programme specification.